Beef Barley Soup

 What Can I Serve With This Beef Soup?

 Just as is if you ask me.
-But a nice loaf of crusty bread or a couple of delicious rolls will do!
+But a nice loaf of crusty bread or a couple of delicious rolls are wonderful.
 Recipes like this beef soup are so hearty and comforting, you really don’t need much else on the side.

 Toppings might include grated parmesan cheese, more fresh thyme, parsley and fresh black pepper.
 Some readers have even told us that they like this soup with a dollop of sour cream!